PabloMSanAla/fabada/README.md

 ## Results

 All the results of the paper of this algorithm can be found in the folder [results](https://github.com/PabloMSanAla/fabada/tree/master/Results) along with a jupyter notebook that allows to explore all of them through an interactive interface.
-You can run the jupyter notebook through Google Colab in this link --> [Explore the results](https://colab.research.google.com/github/PabloMSanAla/fabada/blob/master/Results/show_results.ipynb#scrollTo=o1iHY5aE5O2o).
+You can run the jupyter notebook through Google Colab in this link --> [`Explore the results`](https://colab.research.google.com/github/PabloMSanAla/fabada/blob/master/Results/show_results.ipynb#scrollTo=o1iHY5aE5O2o).

 <p align="right">(<a href="#top">back to top</a>)</p>